KevinMarquette/kevinmarquette.github.io/_posts/2017-05-12-Powershell-Plaster-adventures-in.md

 I don't know that we will capture all of that into a Plaster template.
 But you can see what our end goal is.

-One thing that I have added is the use of ReadTheDocs that is not in my CI/CD article.
+One thing that I have added is the use of ReadTheDocs that is not in my CI/CD Pipeline article.
 The mkdocs.yml is the configuraiton file for that and the content is in the docs folder.
 I will use those files in my examples below.
 [Mark Kraus](https://get-powershellblog.blogspot.com/2016/11/about-mark-kraus.html) covers ReadTheDocs in his post on [Automating Documentation in the CI/CD Pipeline](https://get-powershellblog.blogspot.com/2017/03/write-faq-n-manual-part1.html)

 # Getting started